leandroestrada/theMoviesApp/README.md

 # theMoviesApp
-An iOS showing a list of the top rated movies with their main info and a search bar.
+An iOS app showing a list of the Top Rated Movies with their main info and a search bar.

 Pods used:
 -AlamofireObjectMapper;